 FETCH & TEAM TRAINING

-Fetch Classes and Team Training
+FETCH Classes and Team Training

 After you are matched with a dog, you will complete required reading and participate in online classes in preparation for Team Training, called FETCH (Family Education and Training Class at Home).
 This learning is encouraged for everyone in the household.
 You must have access to the internet and a webcam (or smart phone) to attend FETCH.

-The primary handler will come to San Diego with a group of other handlers for a 5-day Team Training.
+The primary handler will come to Southern California with a group of other handlers for a 5-day Team Training.
 Team Training is an immersive learning experience when you will go through classes on topics related to canine behavior, health, and psychology, hands-on sessions working with your dog, and field trips to practice handling the dog in public.
 At the end of team training you will graduate with your dog as a team and return with him to your child and family!

-Ongoing Support & Follow-up
+Post-placement FETCH, Ongoing Support & Follow-up

 We provide ongoing support and assistance to service dog teams for the life of the dog.
-Families are required to participate in all ongoing support which includes, at a minimum, monthly follow-up contact for the first year after graduation and annual contact after that, including in-person or video visits.
+Families are required to participate in post-placement FETCH classes, all ongoing support which includes, at a minimum, monthly follow-up contact for the first year after graduation and annual contact after that, including in-person or video visits.
 Families must have access to the internet and a webcam (or smart phone).
 Our Family Support team is always available by phone and email.